sujaykumarsuman/LibraryManagement/README.md

 # LibraryManagement
-A C++ based console application for Library Management System Just a random fun-time project! 😉
+A C++ based console application for Library Management System.
+Just a random fun-time project! 😉

 ## Current and Upcomming functions: